RoopalDixit/Automatic_Speech_Recognition/ASR/README.md

 **Voice Activity Detection (VAD)** — a lightweight model or heuristic that decides whether a given audio frame contains speech, used to gate more expensive ASR processing and to detect turn-taking boundaries.
-This is Step 5 of the project (in progress — see "What's Next" below).
+This is Step 5 of the project (complete — see below).

 **Barge-in** — the ability for a system to detect that a user has started speaking *while the AI companion is still talking*, and interrupt playback accordingly.
-This is the signature capability the whole project is building toward (Step 6, not yet started).
+This is the signature capability the whole project is building toward (Step 6 — core detection confirmed working; latency measurement in progress).

 ---

 ## 2. Step-by-Step Implementation Guide

-This section gives the **clean, corrected command sequence** for reproducing Steps 1–5 — i.e., what to actually run, incorporating every fix from the error log in Section 3.
+This section gives the **clean, corrected command sequence** for reproducing Steps 1–6 — i.e., what to actually run, incorporating every fix from the error log in Section 3.
 Each step also states *what* is being implemented and *why*, not just the commands.